 - Or you could secure lodging across the street in a local’s only BnB.

-Day 6 on Wednesday we will head towards Steamboat Springs on paved and dirt roads.
+Day 6 on Wednesday we will head towards the Wyoming Border and the Ladder Ranch on paved and dirt roads.

-Day 7, you could ride past the Ladder Ranch.
-Where we’ll spend the Thursday night, and ride the spectacular Red Desert X loop that makes this ride the COBDR Adventure +.
+Where we’ll again spend the night, and ride the spectacular Red Desert X loop that makes this ride the COBDR Adventure +.

 - Ride the Red Desert X loop of the Wyoming Backroads Discovery Ride.

-- After the club cooks breakfast on Thursday, we are close to the border with Wyoming
+- After the club cooks breakfast on Thursday, we are already on the Wyoming border.

 Day 8, so now it’s Day 8 of a fantastic ride through the Rocky Mountains.

-- After breakfast at the Ladder Ranch, and 7 days, 800 plus miles, no stop lights and spotty cell service, it’s back to reality.
+- After breakfast at the Ladder Ranch, and 7 days, 800 plus miles, very few stop lights and spotty cell service, it’s back to reality.